quinn-rs/quinn/docs/book/src/network-introduction.md

 One of the reasons to build QUIC is to solve those problems.

 Before jumping directly into the meat of QUIC, it can be useful to understand its underlying motivations.
-For those motivations we have to inspect the flaws of TCP and nature of UDP, because QUIC tries to improve the flaws of TCP ontop of UDP.
+For those motivations, we have to inspect the flaws of TCP and the nature of UDP, because QUIC tries to improve the flaws of TCP on top of UDP.

 1. [Transport Guarantees](network-introduction/transport-guarantees.md) (what guarantees for transmission exists)
 2. [Transport Protocols](network-introduction/transport-protocols.md) (analyse of UDP and TCP internals)